-There are many factors to consider when choosing the right putter.
+There are many elements to consider when choosing the right putter.
 With so many options on the market, it can be a confusing and overwhelming process to handle on your own.
 If you are serious about improving your game (and your scores), we strongly suggest setting up an appointment with a PGA professional club fitter/putter fitter and heeding their advice.

 The Bottom Line: